 Celia: Celia hadn’t realized how hungry she was until she sat down at the table.
-Now that the food is laid out in front of her she finds her stomach growling its agreement with her mother’s words about famished, and she lets the woman baby her by loading up a plate with a little bit of everything.
-She keeps quiet while she eats, though her eyes follow the conversation flowing between the two of them, and more than once she looks towards the bedroom doors.
+Now that the food is in front of her she finds her stomach growling its agreement with her mother’s words about famished.
+She lets the woman baby her by loading up a plate with a little bit of everything.
+She keeps quiet while she eats, though her eyes follow the conversation flowing between the two of them.
+More than once, she looks towards the bedroom doors.

 Only when she thinks her stomach might revolt does she put down the fork and reach for the coffee.